IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Bot-Service.md

 Bots are a popular way to provide support through multiple communication channels.
 When combined with Azure Bot Service, we can use QnA Maker to deliver a bot that responds intelligently to user questions over multiple communication channels.

 #### 2. How to
-We can easily create a user support bot solution on Microsoft Azure using a combination of two core technologies:
+We can create a user support bot solution on Microsoft Azure using a combination of two core technologies:
 * QnA Maker.
 This cognitive service enables to create and publish a knowledge base with built-in NLP capabilities.
 * Azure Bot Service.
 This service provides a framework for developing, publishing, and managing bots on Azure.